-For extra credit you can explore alternate edge collapse criteria that consider not just the length and legality of a collapse, but also determine the relative impact the collapse will have on the overall appearance of the image by analyzing the colors of the vertices.
+Explore alternate edge collapse criteria that consider not just the length and legality of a collapse, but also determine the relative impact the collapse will have on the overall appearance of the image by analyzing the colors of the vertices.
 Implement this variation with the optional -color command line option.
 Discuss the quality of your results in your README.txt and include screenshots of your more impressive results.